Onshore Containerised AWES-100

 Frequently Asked Questions

-How easy is the transportation of the Kitepower Falcon?
+How easy is the transportation of the Kitepower system?

 How long does it take to install a Kitepower system?